Covid 19 coronavirus: Wellington mountain-biker rescued by helicopter amid lockdown

 Of Sunday's riders, many were travelling vast distances, including one who rode 42.5km through the hills over a two-hour period.

+None of the riders spoken to by the Herald on Rāpaki track had driven there, all said they were riding well within their limits, and that they were out doing exercise not only for their physical but mental health.

-Mountain Bike New Zealand has advised riders to follow Government guidelines and ride locally and safely, sentiment echoed by the Christchurch Singletrack Club, responsible for tracks around Christchurch's Port Hills.
+Mountain Bike New Zealand has advised riders to follow Government guidelines and ride locally and safely, a message echoed by Wellington Mountain Bike Club.

+President John Baddiley said the injured rider was on a single-direction track known as "Carparts", which they'd ridden "plenty of times".

+It links the wind turbine to the trail network in Polhill gully, and met the guidance given by Mountain Bike New Zealand, Baddiley said.

+"The accident is a reminder to everyone that accidents can happen, through all forms of exercise, and that we all need to be careful at all times," he said.

-Chairman Murray Anderson said the club had closed its own private tracks during the lockdown, and advised its members to stick to "extremely easy tracks" on the flats, not take any risk that could see them needing medical attention, and avoid single trails where they could come into contact with others.
+Christchurch Singletrack Club chairman Murray Anderson said the club had closed its own private tracks during the lockdown, and advised its members to stick to "extremely easy tracks" on the flats, not take any risk that could see them needing medical attention, and avoid single trails where they could come into contact with others.

 Police have not responded to questions from the Herald about if any mountain bikers were spoken to across the country on Sunday.